robertfausk/mink-panther-driver/README.md

 use Behat\Mink\Driver\PantherDriver;
 use Symfony\Component\Panther\PantherTestCase;

-// These are the same options passed as first argument to PantherTestCaseTrait::createPantherClient client constructor. protected static $defaultOptions = [
+// These are the same options passed as in PantherTestCaseTrait::createPantherClient client constructor. protected static $defaultOptions = [
     'webServerDir' => __DIR__.'/../../../../public', // the Flex directory structure
     'hostname' => '127.0.0.1',